This report is powered by Mention Network — track how your brand shows up across AI answers and citations

 gemini

-JPMorgan Chase emerges as the dominant bank in positive AI mentions despite drama, driven by its consistent high visibility across models and perceived strength in innovation and institutional trust.
+JPMorgan Chase emerges as the bank most likely to maintain trust after a scandal, driven by consistent high visibility across models and a perception of institutional resilience.

 chatgpt